AGBeans/hello-world/README.md

 # hello-world
-My name is Arti, and this file is where I am learning about &amp; exploring GitHub. the .md file extension stands for "Markdown"? idk New to me.
+My name is Arti, and this file is where I am learning about, &amp; exploring GitHub.
+The .md file extension stands for "Markdown"? idk New to me.
 But here is a related link: https://fileinfo.com/extension/md

 GitHub basics:
 (via the Hello World GitHub Guide: